Health And Wellness

 Of course, the easiest (and probably best) solution is to just forgo spinning class altogether — we're sure that you were probably looking for a valid excuse to skip, anyway (our health is a completely excusable reason, FYI).

-Kait Smith is an editor, writer, social media manager, higher education professional, and graduate student; the list goes on and on.
-Visit her website for more.
+Kait Smith is an editor, writer, social media manager, and blogger who writes about the rules of love and relationships.